 Melbourne Demons players Jeff Garlett and Toby Bedford also shared their journeys, with Garlett talking about the resilience he has needed to continue to play elite football.

-The School To Work program, with the support of the Federal Government, uses the profile of the game of rugby league to support and encourage young Indigenous Australians to stay at school and transition into further study, training or meaningful employment.
+The School To Work program, with the support of the Federal Government, uses the profile of the game of rugby league to support and encourage young Aboriginal or Torres Strait Islander Australians to stay at school and transition into further study, training or meaningful employment.

 The two-day camp was held at AAMI Park and The Hub Community Centre in Darebin, with workshop content facilitated by WPC Group.